Rana-KV/ISP/Part-2/Readme.md

 These steps are crucial for creating a thorough and effective security self-assessment document.

-Your team will be evaluated in two based the participation in discussions on Slack and initiative to solve the issues you found.
+Your team will be evaluated in two categories, based the participation in discussions on Slack and initiative to solve the issues you found.

 ## FAQS
 <details>